View all events in this series

 What does it mean to be an African-Australian?
 Who is an African-Australian … and why is it personally important for Australians with African ancestry to embrace and own it?

 We’ll look at this subject from a range of African perspectives.
-Featuring host Santilla Chingaipe, with Soreti Kadir, Kirk Zwangobani and Monica Forson.
+Featuring host Santilla Chingaipe, with Hawiine, Kirk Zwangobani and Monica Forson.

 Zambian-born Santilla Chingaipe is an award winning journalist and documentary filmmaker.
 She spent seven years working for SBS World News, which saw her reporting from Kenya, South Sudan, Tanzania and Zambia and interviewing some of Africa’s most prominent leaders.